Inteqam

-Story
+Plot

-The life of Birju (Sunny Deol) is turned upside down when his sister Chhaya (Kimi Katkar) is raped and the unscrupulous defence attorney Dinanath concocts a false case to malign her.
+The life of Birju is turned upside down when his sister Chhaya is raped and the unscrupulous defence attorney Dinanath concocts a false case to malign her.
 This causes their father to suffer a massive heart attack and die right in the court.
 Their mother also dies right there from the shock.
 Ashamed and devastated, Chhaya runs out of the court in grief and is hit by a passing truck and dies in Birju's arms.

-Filled with vengeance and hatred, Birju decides to take inteqam (revenge) from Dinanath and his family.
-He goes to Dinanath's house, cuts off his tongue and kidnaps his sister Seeta (Meenakshi Sheshadri).
-He then hands her over to a brothel madam by the name of Zohra Bai (Aruna Irani) so that she is condemned to a life of prostitution.
-Birju then proceeds to find Dinanath's younger brother as his next target.
+Filled with vengeance and hatred, Birju decides to take “Inteqam” (revenge) on Dinanath and his family.
+He goes to Dinanath's house, cuts off his tongue and kidnaps his sister Sita.
+He then hands her over to a Madam, Zohra Bai, so that she is condemned to a life of a tawaif.
+Birju then proceeds to find Dinanath's younger brother, Vikram, as his next target.

-Meanwhile, Dinanath's younger brother Vikram (Anil Kapoor), who works as a taxi driver, searches the city desperately for his sister and her kidnapper.
-One night he rescues Birju from some local goons, not knowing his real identity.
+Meanwhile, Vikram, who works as a taxi driver, searches the city desperately for his sister and her kidnapper.
+One night he helps Birju in fight with some local goons, not knowing his real identity.
 Birju introduces himself as Vijay, a name that he has adopted in order to evade the police, while Vikram introduces himself as Vicky.
-Both become very good and inseparable friends, neither one knowing that they are searching for each other.
+Both become inseparable friends without knowing that they are searching for each other.

-While living with Vikram, Birju meets Chandni (also Kimi Katkar), who is a spitting image of his late sister Chhaya.
+While living with Vikram, Birju meets Chandni, who is the spitting image of Chhaya.
 He thus adopts her as his own sister.
-He also develops a soft spot for Seeta, who is now known as Sitara Bai; after he rescues her from Narayan, he plans to marry her.
+He later saves Sita, now known as Sitara, from a man named Narayan.
+Eventually, Sita and Birju develop feelings for each other.
+Just as Birju plans to marry Sita, Narayan learns the true identities of Birju and Vicky.
+He reveals the truth to Sita, who now wants to kill Birju.
+When Sita attempts to stab Birju, Vikram comes to know about her ordeal.
+This shatters the friendship between Birju and Vikram.
+Just as a violent confrontation is brewing between them, Dinanath intervanes.
+He admits his guilt and reveals his misdeeds which forced Birju to take revenge.

-However, Narayan learns the truth about Birju, Vikram and Seeta and uses it to his advantage.
-He reveals to Vikram the true identity of Birju and the two friends engage in a fight with each other.
-Narayan uses this opportunity to take Seeta and Chandni with him.
-Birju and Vikram eventually decide to set aside their differences and go after Narayan to rescue Seeta and Chandni.
-During the ensuing brawl, Vikram's brother Dinanath sacrifices his own life to save Birju, thus atoning for his sins.
-Narayan is then arrested by the police and taken to prison.
-Birju marries Seeta.
+Narayan uses this opportunity to abduct Sita and Chandni.
+Birju and Vikram eventually decide to set aside their differences for good and go after Narayan to rescue Sita and Chandni.
+During the ensuing brawl, Vikram's brother Dinanath sacrifices his own life to help Birju, thus atoning for his sins.
+Narayan is arrested by the Police.

+The story ends on a happy note with Birju marrying an elated Sita.